rse/unix-under-windows/README.md

    > under those Windows editions, only under 64-bit and in a reasonable
    > fashion only under at least this version or newer.
    > Windows 10 in Version 1809 is the bare minimum.
 The recommended
-   > system is Windows 10 in Version 1909.
+   > system is at least Windows 10 in Version 1909 or newer.

    - *START* &rarr; *Settings* &rarr; *System* &rarr; *About*:
    - ... *Device Specifications* &rarr; *System type*